-What to do if your deleted emails are coming back in Outlook 2016
+What can I do if deleted Outlook emails keep coming back?

 - This will run Outlook in safe mode.

-- To do that, click on File > Options > Add-ins
+- To do that, click on File and then Options.

 - There you will find Manage Com-in Add.
 Click on the Go button beside it.

-- If yes, repeat the above step with another add-in until you have zeroed in on the target.
-If not, the wrong add-in has already been taken care of and you have your problem resolved.
+- In case the issue is still there, repeat the above step with another add-in until you have zeroed in on the target.

-Solution 2: Delete OST file and rebuild a new one
+3. Delete the OST file and rebuild a new one

 - Close Outlook if it is open.

-- Select the .ost file and press Delete or right click on it and select Delete.
+- Right-click the .ost file and select Delete.

 - There is the Setting pop-up that appears.
-Click on More Setting.
+Click on More Settings.

-- Click on Advance > Offline Folder File Setting.
+- Click on Advanced.
+Next, select Offline Folder File Setting.

 - Select a location where .ost file will be saved and click on OK.